-On November 8, 2011, the Company entered into new employment agreements, effective as of January 1, 2012, with each of Ted Karkus, Chairman and Chief Executive Officer of the Company, and Robert V. Cuddihy, Jr., Chief Financial Officer and Chief Operating Officer of the Company (the "Employment Agreements").
-The Employment Agreements supersede the employment agreements of Messrs.
-Karkus and Cuddihy, dated August 19, 2009, that had been scheduled to terminate on July 15, 2012.
-The scheduled termination dates of the Employment Agreements is July 15, 2015, which is three years following the scheduled expiration date set forth in the executives' former employment agreements.
-Each Employment

-Agreement was approved by our Compensation Committee.
-Copies of the Employment Agreements are included as Exhibits 99.1 and 99.2, respectively, to the Company's Quarterly Report on Form 10-Q, filed with the SEC on November 14, 2011.
+On November 8, 2011, the Company entered into new employment agreements, effective as of January 1, 2012, with each of Ted Karkus, Chairman and Chief Executive Officer of the Company, and Robert V. Cuddihy, Jr., Chief Financial Officer and Chief Operating Officer of the Company.
+The employment agreements superseded previous employment agreements with Messrs.
+Karkus and Cuddihy, dated August 19, 2009.
+The scheduled termination dates of the employment agreements is July 15, 2015, which is three years following the scheduled expiration date set forth in the executives' former employment agreements.
+Each employment agreement was approved by our Compensation Committee.
+Copies of the employment agreements are included as Exhibits 99.1 and 99.2, respectively, to the Company's Quarterly Report on Form 10-Q, filed with the SEC on November 14, 2011.

-Under his new employment agreement with the Company, Mr. Karkus agreed to an annual base salary of \$675,000 as Chief Executive Officer.
-Under the terms of his former employment agreement with the Company, as amended, Mr. Karkus was entitled to annual base compensation of \$750,000, consisting of a \$600,000 base salary and \$150,000 in stock based compensation.
+Under his employment agreement with the Company, Mr. Karkus agreed to an annual base salary of \$675,000 as Chief Executive Officer.
 He is eligible to receive an annual increase in base salary and may be awarded a bonus in the sole discretion of the Compensation Committee and also will receive regular benefits routinely provided to other senior executives of the Company.